solana-labs/solana/book/src/stake-delegation-and-rewards.md

 * `account[0]` - RW - The StakeState::Stake from which to withdraw, the transaction must be signed by this key.
 * `account[1]` - RW - Account that should be credited with the withdrawn lamports.
-* `account[2]` - R - syscall::current account from the Bank that carries current epoch, to calculate stake.
+* `account[2]` - R - sysvar::current account from the Bank that carries current epoch, to calculate stake.
+* `account[3]` - R - sysvar::stake_history account from the Bank that carries stake warmup/cooldown history

 ## Benefits of the design